Afghan Commando Forces

-The Afghan Commando Forces (Dari: قوای کماندوی افغانستان, Pashto: افغان کمانډو لړۍ), also referred to as the DRA Commando Forces from 1978 to 1992, were the former combined forces of commando, paratrooper and special forces of the Afghan Army.
+The Afghan Commando Forces (Dari: قوای کماندوی افغانستان, Pashto: افغان کمانډو لړۍ), also referred to as the DRA Commando Forces from 1978 to 1992, were the former combined forces of airborne and heliborne force, commando, royal guard, and special forces of the Afghan Army.

 The force was composed of numerous brigades, regiments and battalions initially established by King Mohammad Zahir Shah and Sardar Abdul Wali Khan in 1964 and was disbanded in 1992, following the collapse of the Democratic Republic of Afghanistan in 1992.

 Establishment

 The history of special forces within the Afghan Armed Forces dates back to early 1964 when the 242nd Parachute Battalion was established as the Royal Afghan Army’s first elite formation which was an independent battalion, subordinate to the General Staff.
 Sardar Abdul Wali, Commander-in-Chief of the 1st Central Army Corps, son of Sardar Shah Wali Khan and later the corps commander, established the battalion to suppress demonstrations, riots in the capital Kabul, and to prevent potential coup attempts.
 Command of the battalion was passed down to Capt.
 Habibullah, who recently completed the Infantry Officers’ Advanced Course and airborne training in Fort Benning, United States and trained with the British Special Air Service.
 The 242nd Parachute Battalion was stationed in Sherpur Fort, northwest Kabul where they conducted airborne training in Bagram and Jalalabad.

 During the summer of 1967, the 444th Commando Battalion was formed by Sardar Abdul Wali, becoming the Royal Afghan Army’s second elite formation and one of the most important commando units in Afghanistan's military history.
 The battalion was formed out of Wali’s fears of a coup attempt led by Mohammad Daoud Khan, as well as rising opposition to the Afghan monarchy, their role being to prevent coup attempts, riots and political demonstrations in Kabul.
 The 444th Commando Battalion was commanded by Lt.
 Col. Aqel Shah, who later passed it to Maj.
 Rahmatullah Safi, who received training in the British Royal Military Academy Sandhurst and the Soviet Ryazan Higher Airborne Command School.
 Safi was additionally part of Sardar Abdul Wali’s secret espionage and intelligence network, being described as his “admirer” and “devotee”.
 By then, the battalion numbered around 1,600 commandos.
 The battalion was stationed in Bala Hissar fortress in the southern outskirts of Kabul, within 1 kilometre of the Arg Royal Palace, being airborne-qualified and under the control of the 1st Central Army Corps.